 Either way, obesity is a risk factor.
 If left untreated, retinopathy can cause extensive scarring inside the eye, eventually causing permanent vision loss or even total blindness.
 Encourage exercise, though, and you’ll be setting your child up for a more active, healthy life, and better vision as they age.

 Here’s one that parents have been struggling with for most of recorded history.
 Like adults, children tend to gravitate to food high in sugar, salt, and fat.
-Unlike adults, they don’t have a perfect understanding of why they should avoid it, and in fact are more than willing to scream themselves blue in order to get it.
+Unlike adults, they don’t have a perfect understanding of why they should avoid it.
+In fact, they are more than willing to scream themselves blue in order to get it.

 Anyone responsible for raising a child probably knows how difficult it can be to keep healthy food in their diet.
 Greens and other beneficial food groups often cost extra – a pretty tough sell if the recipient’s probably going to throw them against a wall.